cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 If you're looking to abstract behavior or roll up a series of actions you can create reusable {% url 'Custom Commands with our API' custom-commands %}.
 You can also just use regular ol' JavaScript functions without any of the ceremony typical with "Page Objects".

+For those wanting to use page objects, we've highlighted the {% url 'best practices ' custom-commands#Best-Practices %} for replicating the page object pattern.

 ## {% fa fa-angle-right %} How can I parallelize my runs?

 You can read more about parallelization {% issue 64 'here' %}.